jeremybmerrill/pacerai/README.md

 14. Went back to step 1/2 and added a bunch of case names from the RSS DB (10 each matching "warrant" and 10 overall per district)
 15. Added a baseline for search-warrant-or-not classifier (93% to 96%, so the model is doing *something* -- I can get better stats for this, what are we NOT missing because of the model?)
 16. Did some extensive debugging and fixing of my training data (looking through the false positives -- are they miscoded real positives?).
 Also found a code error!
 Also increased the dropout.
 Will eventually do a grid search.
 17. Also added more training data (after talking to Adam Pah) about cases with the sw case type.
 Then I found sc case type, in DCD, which is also search warrants.
 What a mess this system is!
 I coded the examples with labelstudio (which takes an HTML tagger template and a CSV of input, spits out CONLL, rss-ner-at-2021-06-07-19-09-30217966.conll).
 I then split the labelstudio-derived CONLL file of RSS_derived search warrants with split_labelstudio_rss_ner_annots.py and combined the two split datasets (ner_search_warrant_objects.*.conll, rss-ner-at-2021-06-07-19-09-30217966.*.conll) as combine_ner_training_datasets.sh.
 Then re-ran NER training.
 With only Courtlistener-derived training data, I got - F1-score (micro) 0.4831, F1-score (macro) 0.3635.
 New data knocked it down to F1-score (micro) 0.4811, F1-score (macro) 0.3519.
 (But the new data had the wrong label format -- lowercase entities, replace spaces with underscores and BI not BIE tagging, which I fixed and got...
-F1-score (micro) 0.5424- F1-score (macro) 0.4002.
+F1-score (micro) - F1-score (micro) 0.5743 - F1-score (macro) 0.3762